CtrlK

 Trigger Term Quality

 Includes relevant terms like 'Go SDK', 'Deepgram', 'STT', 'Flux v2', 'WebSocket', and 'transcription' which are natural for developers in this domain.
-However, it misses common variations like 'speech-to-text', 'real-time transcription', 'streaming audio', or 'deepgram-go-speech-to-text' as a trigger (though the repo name appears in the body).
+However, it misses common variations like 'speech-to-text', 'streaming audio', 'real-time transcription', or 'deepgram-go-sdk' that users might naturally say.

 2 / 3